coldAmphibian/WorldSmith/README.md

 * If you can, please [Donate] to keep the project running.
 * If you can program, I appreciate pull requests.
 Please see the pull request guidelines below.
+    * Features that need to be worked on are located in the [Milestones](https://github.com/RoyAwesome/WorldSmith/wiki/TODO-Milestones) wiki page
 * If you can help translate Worldsmith, please get in contact with me or submit a pull request.
 * Tell the world about Worldsmith.